 The participants all took the phones with them every day, carrying the phones around with them wherever they went for the vast majority of the day.
 The application was found to be both reliable and stable overall, and everyone found it easy to use.
-Where group 2 had the chance to use it during most of their working day and therefore checked it and compared extensively (between 11 and 34 times a day), the other groups had busy days where they would mostly check their numbers and compare in the evening, therefore checking fewer times (between 1 and 20 times).
+Where group 2 had the chance to use it during most of their working day and therefore checked it and compared extensively (between 11 and 34 times a day), the other groups had busy days where they would mostly check their numbers and compare in the evening, therefore less times (between 1 and 20 times).

-Participants reported that the application was fun to use and gave them good- and sometimes surprising-awareness of reported it to be highly 'addictive', in particular the sharing aspect.
+Participants reported that the application was fun to use and gave them good - and sometimes surprising-awareness of their activity level.
+Two participants (from group 2 and 3) reported it to be highly 'addictive', in particular the sharing aspect.
 Another participant repeatedly explained how it made him see how 'lazy' he was.
+All participants met the daily 30-minute minimum moderate activity, except for four participants on one day each.
+The majority of the days, they accumulated much more than the recommendations, making the groups average at 53 (group 1), 64 (group 2) and 59 minutes (group 3); however, only three (one in each group) commuted by car, most of them therefore had long stretches of walk in connection with public transport commute.
 Although only four of the nine participants reported doing more activity than usual in the interviews (and attributed it to the application's sharing functionality as well as more general competitiveness), the diaries show that the other participants were also more active compared to the initial three day 'base' diary.
-The short-term nature of this pilot study does not allow for observation or inferences to be made about the initial novelty value of the system.
-As we discuss further in the Conclusion and Future Research section, a longitudinal clinical trial will determine long-term use and effects.
+Naturally, any kind of increased awareness of activity level is likely to initially result in people increasing their activity.
+As we discuss further in the Conclusion and Future Research section, there is a need for more long-term studies determining long-term use and effects.

-A. Individual Use and Motivation
+6.1 Individual Use and Motivation

 The participants described how they would enjoy checking how much walking and running activity they did during the day.
 Most of them checked their own minutes regularly and were astonished how they gained minutes during busy days.
-One woman from group 3 was surprised that she had accumulated 177 minutes one day, but when looking back though the diary, she realised that she had been busy commuting between two different work places (which involved walking to and from a bus and a ferry), as well as walking her dogs in the morning and evening.
-We were able to detect most of her activities in the data log, except for some of her transport that had a few small gaps of 30 seconds walking when she was in fact driving.
+One woman from group 3 was surprised that she had accumulated 177 minute one day, but when looking back though the diary, she realized that she had been busy commuting between two different work places (which involved walking to and from a bus and a ferry), as well as walking her dogs in the morning and evening.
+We were able to detect most of her activities in the data log, except for some of her transport that had a few small gaps of walking when she was in fact driving.
 This error, however, did not add more than seven minutes of walking to the whole day.
-This participant was busy and already highly active, and did not feel the application had made her change her activity level during the study.
+This participant was busy and already highly active and did not feel the application had made her change her activity level during the study.